Non-Formal Participative Teaching Methods

 She has applied Art of Hosting practices to a variety of contexts – government (events with high diversity of stakeholders, as preparation of national strategies, operational programmes, citizen engagement for the vision of Slovenia 2050), municipalities (working lately on integration of marginalized groups), communities (Youth for Green Ljubljana; Pro Action Cafes; grassroots local development initiatives) and education (University of Ljubljana).

-Students in Action course will equip you with the knowledge of how to build inspiring learning communities in our fast-changing world in which technology prevails authentic human contact.
+Non-formal participative teaching methods course will equip you with the knowledge of how to build inspiring learning communities in our fast-changing world in which technology prevails authentic human contact.
 By the end of the course you will be able to:

 - Understand principles of active and engaging learning